 - The Expedition suites start from € 7000 per person and range from 160 – 320 sq ft.

-5. Travel to land’s end South Africa – luxurious Tierra del Fuego
+5. Travel to land’s end South America – luxurious Tierra del Fuego

 Norway isn’t the only place where majestic fjords and stunning natural landscapes can be found.
 One of South America’s best kept secrets include the Chilean Fjords, a twining network of free, calm channels welcoming kayakers and wildlife enthusiasts with open arms.